 Yes I do!
 I am always in need of more supplies for loads of projects.
 If interested in making a donation email me at email@example.com or through any of my various social networks (Links on top of site or just search for Forgotten Boneyard).
 To help support the work I do in educating, conservation, or our animal rescue, you can donate via Paypal on the Contact page.

 Where are you based?

-My current home is in the middle of Florida’s Gulf Hammock, part of the Nature Coast.
-I am originally from Rockford, IL where I participated in a lot of local art shows, concerts, and flea market through 2013.
+My current home is in the middle of Florida’s Gulf Hammock, part of the Nature Coast... kind of the middle of nowhere Florida.
+I am originally from Rockford, IL where I participated in a lot of local art shows, concerts, and flea market there, Chicago and other various location across the Midwest in 2012 and 2013.